Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 We recommend keeping the resume very simple.
 Basic bullet points (black dots) may be used when desired.
 Simple lines are acceptable as well.

-Design Features Not to Use
+Design Features to Avoid

 The following design features are best left off the resume: